Chat with our team about mentoring in your organisation and find out how Guider can help:

-As much as being a mentor is 'giving back' to a certain extent, it also has many benefits.
+As much as the reward of being a mentor is a feeling of ‘giving back’, it also has many additional benefits.
 Mentors experience higher levels of job satisfaction and fulfilment, as well as the opportunity to develop their leadership and management skills.

-A great way to get involved with National Mentoring Month is by vowing to become a mentor.
+A great way to get involved with National Mentoring Month is by becoming a mentor.
 The easiest way to do this is by speaking to your company and finding out if they have any mentoring schemes you can sign up to.

-Using mentoring software like Guider allows new mentors to sign up to their organisation’s mentoring program in a matter of minutes and input the skills and knowledge they feel they can share
+Using mentoring software such as Guider allows new mentors to sign up to their organisation’s mentoring program in a matter of minutes and input the skills and knowledge they feel they can share.

 These experiences of mentorship at a young age can be extremely formative, helping shape our lives and mindsets.
 By sharing these stories with others, you may be the person that inspires somebody else to become a mentor or seek out a mentor – it’s extremely valuable!

-National Mentoring Month concludes with official #ThankYourMentor Day on January 27th 2022!
+National Mentoring Month concludes with an official #ThankYourMentor Day on January 26th 2023!

 The whole month is an opportunity to reflect on mentoring and what it means for you, so it’s only right that the last day is an opportunity to thank those who have mentored you or the fantastic mentors in your organisation’s program.

-On January 27th, remember to convey your thanks to the mentors in your life, and encourage those around you to do the same!
+On January 26th, remember to convey your thanks to the mentors in your life and encourage those around you to do the same!

-One way to do this is to give your mentor a shout out on LinkedIn or Twitter using the hashtag #ThankYourMentor, or even post a more detailed story of the impact they’ve had on your life.
+One way to do this is to give your mentor a shout-out on LinkedIn or Twitter using the hashtag #ThankYourMentor or even post a more detailed story of the impact they’ve had on your life on LinkedIn.
 This hashtag will receive a lot of traction on social media channels on the day, so make sure you don’t miss out.

-Equally, if you and/or your mentor are not a social media person, send them a card or a gift to show your appreciation for their support.
-This will only strengthen your relationship, and serve as a reminder to them of why being a mentor is a great thing to do!
+Equally, if you and/or your mentor are not social media people, send them a card or a gift to show your appreciation for their support.
+This will only strengthen your relationship, and serve as a reminder to them why being a mentor is a great thing to do!

-At the start of a new year, typically the habit is to create a list of goals & bucket-lists or even form some S.M.A.R.T.
-Targets.
-But admittedly, it is quite easy to fall out of commitment with these goals.
+At the start of a new year, typically the habit is to create a list of goals & bucket lists or even form some S.M.A.R.T. goals.
+But admittedly, it is quite easy to lose commitment to your goals.

-However, with mentorship aligned, there is an added guidance that can help nurture and direct organisations more clearly towards achieving these goals.
+However, mentorship can provide added guidance that can nurture and direct organisations more clearly towards achieving goals.

-Mentoring is not a one time activity, but rather a long lasting investment.
+Mentoring is not a one-time activity, but rather a long-lasting investment.
 It can be something you revisit moving forward as new goals & challenges enter your path.
-It is something innately habitual for the knowledge seeking part of our nature, as we pursue the act of exchange with the people that surround us, becoming mentor and mentee, to develop smarter ways to grow as an individual, organisation and also society.
+It is something innate in the knowledge-seeking part of us, as we pursue the act of exchange with the people that surround us, becoming mentors and mentees, to develop smarter ways to grow as an individual, organisation and society.